Why cover the ag & water beat?

 Team members will participate in weekly planning meetings, to which their local newsroom managers will be invited.
 Journalists will receive bylines on all stories distributed through the network.

 The Ag & Water Desk took inspiration from existing collaborations like Harvest Public Media, where individual member outlets coordinate and share content with each other.
 Our collaboration won’t be limited to one medium – newspapers, radio, TV and online outlets are all welcome.
-In addition, we’ll work together to create ambitious collaborative projects, in the vein of the partnership between The New York Times and The Times-Picayune to cover coastal erosion and climate change.
+In addition, we’ll work together to create ambitious collaborative projects, in the vein of the partnership between The New York Times and The Times-Picayune that covered coastal erosion and climate change.
 This multi-level collaboration ensures local outlets get better local coverage and participate in bigger stories they couldn’t do alone.
 Our distribution network will expand the reach of local reporting to the regional and national levels.

 The focus of the Desk is agriculture, water and related issues, which includes farming, water quality and quantity, land use and climate change.
 As part of the agriculture and environment beat, we could see coverage touching on rural issues, environmental justice, public health or business – as long as there is a strong ag and water component.

 Newsrooms will compete for the 10 positions through Report for America’s selection process.
 We invite newsrooms to pitch us what ag and water-focused coverage would look like in your community.
-To be competitive, newsrooms should show there is an important need for coverage and explain how the reporter would help fill that gap.
+To be competitive, newsrooms should show there is an important need for coverage and explain how the journalist would help fill that gap.

 The Ag & Water Desk and its collaborators will operate with editorial independence, both from funders and from the University of Missouri or any other parent entity.